PREVIOUS:

 • can leave the P as a compassionate act – for the abuser’s own good by removing the opportunity to act out their pain on someone else

-leaving them• have compassion for the abuser, WITHOUT white-washing / minimizing their actions.
-This helps the V. to see the damage the abuser does to themselves – who may feel ashamed but believes they’re powerless to resist being abusive
+• can have compassion for the abuser, WITHOUT white-washing / minimizing their actions.
+This helps the V. to see the damage the abuser does to themself – who may feel ashamed but believes they’re powerless to resist being abusive

-• it provides stress relief, lessening the V’s highs & lows of abandonment pain
+• it will provide stress relief, lessening the V’s highs & lows of abandonment pain

-• with this attitude, it may prevent the abuser wanting revenge, by not being humiliated with cruel words as well as the hurt of losing the relationship
+• using this adult attitude, a neutral or respectful closure from the V. may prevent the abuser from wanting revenge, by not being humiliated with cruel words as well as from the hurt of losing the relationship

-• when leaving, it can lessen or eliminate personal attacks & aggressive behavior from the Perp, which makes many Vs go back to the abuser – out of guilt & shame.
+• it can lessen or eliminate personal attacks & aggressive behavior from the Perp, which makes many Vs go back to the abuser – out of guilt & shame.